End of the World (1931 film): Plot

 The government hides the truth, which allows the stock markets to recover.
-Schomberg holds a party the very night Martial claims that the comet will become visible.
-Schomberg tells gangsters he will pay a million francs if Martial and Werster are found dead before morning.
+Schomberg holds a party the very night that Martial claims that the comet will become visible.
+Schomberg tells gangsters that he will pay a million francs if Martial and Werster are found dead before morning.
 Genevieve returns to her father and joins Schomburg in the garden; the jealous Isabelle runs to warn Martial Novalic.
 At the party, the comet comes into sight.
 Isabelle helps Martial escape and learns that war mobilization will soon be announced.
 He and Werster rush to destroy the government's radio antenna in the Eiffel Tower.
 Genevieve tips off Martial by telephone that Schomburg and his killers are ascending in an elevator.
 Werster warns Genevieve to stay on the ground and uses a cutting torch to sever the elevator cable, but Genevieve had taken the elevator as well and is killed with the rest.

 The entire world can now see Lexell's Comet, and Radio Novalic resumes broadcasting.
 Martial calls for the first convention of the "General States of the Universe" on 5 August, the night before the collision.
-People around the world begin to pray as the comet looms larger in the sky and extreme weather ensues, including blizzards, storms, tidal waves.
+People around the world begin to pray as the comet looms larger in the sky, and extreme weather ensues, including blizzards, storms, tidal waves.
 Riots break out and a thousand revelers bring musicians into a great hall for a feast and orgy.
 Monks carrying candles interrupt the orgy and lead the group in prayer.
 As the orbits of the comet and the Earth converge, Martial Novalic addresses the One World Congress, which unanimously agrees to unite all governments into a single harmonious entity.
 The comet narrowly misses the Earth.
 Much of the world has been reduced to rubble, but life will go on.

 Production

-Director Abel Gance had meditated on the idea of End of the World since 1913 and after creating the film Napoleon in 1927, he convinced himself and backers to go forward with the project.
+Director Abel Gance had meditated on the idea of End of the World since 1913.
+After he created the film Napoleon in 1927, he convinced himself and backers to go forward with the project.
 Gance originally was going to title the film The End of the World, as Seen, Heard and Rendered, by Abel Gance.
 Filming began in mid-1929 and was finished roughly a year later.

 The film had been edited to a running time of just over three hours.
 When the backers felt that the film was becoming far too long, they took production control away from Gance and cut the film to 105 minutes.

 It was shot at the Joinville Studios in Paris.